ACL Knee Braces

 What is the Treatment for an ACL Tear?

-Depending on the severity of the ACL tear, treatment may include rest, physical therapy or surgery to reconstruct the torn ligament followed by physical therapy.
+Depending on the severity of the ACL tear, treatment may include rest, physical therapy or surgery to reconstruct the torn ligament.
 Physical therapy without surgery works to strengthen the muscles surrounding the knee to help regain stability to compensate for the absent or weakened ACL.
 Surgery involves reconstructing the ACL ligament using tissues from either a tissue bank (allograft) or from one’s body (autograft)-typically the patella tendon or the hamstring tendon.
 After surgery, one will begin outpatient physical therapy to increase range of motion, strength and stability of the knee joint.
-Return the knee to its pre-injury condition for return sport or an active lifestyle typically occurs 6 months to a year after surgery.
+It typically takes about 6 months to get the knww to it’s original condition.

 Is there bracing available?

 Regardless of which recovery pathway the patient and doctor choose, it is highly likely that a functional ACL brace will be prescribed.
-Functional ACL braces are designed to improve the stability of the knee as well to prevent the knee from hyperextending which can often cause an ACL injury.
+Functional ACL braces are designed to improve the stability of the knee as well to prevent the knee from hyperextending.
 The functional ACL braces available are generally made from lightweight materials and feature straps at the back of the knee as well as both medial (inside) and lateral (outside) hinges to prevent the tibia (shin bone) from extending too far relative to the femur (thigh bone).
-Functional ACL braces also are designed with buttresses, often times adjustable, to further aid in knee stability while playing sports or recovering from an ACL injury.
+Functional ACL braces also are designed with buttresses.
+These are usually adjustable to further aid in knee stability while playing sports or recovering from an ACL injury.

 How to Choose the Right ACL Brace

-There are several types and brands of functional ACL braces available, both off the shelf (standard size fit) or custom (specifically designed based on the patient’s measurements).
+There are several types and brands of functional ACL braces available.
+Options are off the shelf (standard size fit) or custom (specifically designed based on the patient’s measurements).
 Most are covered by insurance with a physician’s prescription, and if not there are usually options for a self-pay rate.
 It is best to discuss one’s options with the physician or physical therapist prior to making the choice independently to help find the one that will fit the patient’s activities and level of support desired.

 If you want to learn more about the knee, go to: https://www.joionline.net/trending/content/5-knee-symptoms-you-should-not-ignore